tarantool/doc/doc/reference/configuration/configuration_reference.rst

     In this setup:

 	- Instances are grouped by replicaset names (e.g., ``r-001-i-001`` for ``replicaset r-001``).
 	- The prefix ensures that only instances with names matching the replicaset name are auto expelled when removed from the configuration.

-    Static Prefix for Matching Patterns:
+    Static prefix for matching patterns:

     .. code-block:: yaml